Living in Stuttgart or Schdugard – City Guide

 Living in Düsseldorf is unfortunately expensive.
 The average rent in Düsseldorf is €12.69 per square meter, while the average rental price in all of Germany is around €7.68 per square meter.
 So the cost of living in Düsseldorf is significantly above average, but for many people still worth paying.

-A trendy neighborhood in Düsseldorf is Flingern.
+A trendy neighbourhood in Düsseldorf is Flingern.
 It is easy to recognize by the numerous graffiti that adorn the walls there.
 While the apartments there were once cheap, they are now modern and pricy.
 But there is the Cafe Hüftgold, which is said to serve the best cake in town.

 Oberkassel on the left bank of the Rhine is one of the most expensive but also most exclusive residential areas of the city.
 From the Rhine meadows you can enjoy a fantastic view of the old town.